karangupta8/GeoLingua/README.md

 ### **Why I Couldn't Build It Then**

 I lacked full-stack development skills at the time.
-Today, with the rise of tools like **Lovable** and AI-powered coding workflows, the concept is finally becoming reality.
+Today, with the rise of tools like **Lovable** and AI-powered coding workflows, the idea can finally be executed.

 ---